ibm-cloud-docs/vpc/block_storage_is_faq.md

 Cost for {{site.data.keyword.block_storage_is_short}} is calculated based on GB capacity that is stored per month, unless the duration is less than one month.
 The volume exists on the account until you delete the volume or you reach the end of a billing cycle, whichever comes first.

 Pricing is also affected when you [expand volume capacity](/docs/vpc?topic=vpc-expanding-block-storage-volumes) or [adjust IOPS](/docs/vpc?topic=vpc-adjusting-volume-iops) by specifying a different IOPS profile.
-For example, expanding volume capacity increases costs while changing an IOPS profile from a 5 IOPS/GB tier to a 3 IOPS/GB tier decreases the monthly and hourly rate.
+For example, expanding volume capacity increases costs, and changing an IOPS profile from a 5 IOPS/GB tier to a 3 IOPS/GB tier decreases the monthly and hourly rate.
 Billing for an updated volume is automatically updated to add the prorated difference of the new price to the current billing cycle.
 The new full amount is then billed in the next billing cycle.

 Pricing for {{site.data.keyword.block_storage_is_short}} volumes is also set by region.
 For more information, see [Pricing](https://www.ibm.com/cloud/vpc/pricing){: external}.